Cosmological higher-curvature gravities

 \section{Acknowledgments}

-We thank Pablo Bueno, Pablo A. Cano and Julio Oliva for useful discussions.
-The research of J. M. is partially supported by Israel Science Foundation, grant no. 1487/21.
+We thank Daniele Bertacca, Pablo Bueno, Pablo A. Cano, Nicolás Grandi and Julio Oliva for useful discussions.
+The research of J. M. has been supported by Israel Science Foundation, grant no. 1487/21 and by FONDECYT Postdoctorado Grant 3230626.
 The work of Á. J. M. has been supported by a postdoctoral grant from the Istituto Nazionale di Fisica Nucleare, Bando 23590. Á. J. M. also wishes to thank E. Gil and A. Murcia for their permanent support.